elemental/Elemental/doc/source/lapack-like/tuning.rst

 There is clearly a small penalty associated with the extra redistributions necessary for the second approach, but the benefit from using a square process grid is usually quite signficant.
-By default, ``HermitianTridiag`` will run the standard algorithm (approach 1) unless the matrix is already distributed over a square process grid.
+By default, :cpp:func:`HermitianTridiag` will run the standard algorithm (approach 1) unless the matrix is already distributed over a square process grid.
 The reasoning is that good performance depends upon a "good" ordering of the square (say, :math:`\hat p \times \hat p`) subgrid, though usually either a row-major or column-major ordering of the first :math:`\hat p^2` processes suffices.